-The Gender Equality Act (in force since 2000, with amendments/revisions in 2007, 2008, 2009, 2011, 2012 and 2013) states that public authorities (thus, including universities and other research organisations) shall, within their respective areas of responsibility, seek to promote gender equality and incorporate gender equality in all planning and administration.
-Furthermore, the Gender Equality Act stipulates that boards, assemblies of representatives or similar collective management bodies within the universities must work towards achieving equal gender balance e.g. by requiring a balanced representation of both sexes on councils and committees.
-Even though in principle the Gender Equality Act does not allow the use of preferential treatment, organisations can apply for dispensation, if they wish to promote equality within their organisation by implementing measures that favour one gender.
-Some Danish universities and research councils have in recent years used this opportunity to implement specific actions/initiatives.
+The Gender Equality Act entered into force in 2000.
+It states that public authorities (including universities and other research organisations) shall seek to promote gender equality and incorporate gender equality in all planning and administration within their scope.
+It also stipulates that boards, assemblies of representatives or similar collective management bodies within universities must work towards achieving equal gender balance, for example by requiring balanced representation of both sexes on councils and committees.
+In principle, the Gender Equality Act does not allow preferential treatment, but organisations can apply for a derogation on the basis of skewed gender representation where they wish to promote equality by favouring the underrepresented gender.
+Some Danish universities and research councils have used this exception to implement specific initiatives in recent years.

-- Appointing a Task Force on More Women in Research (December 2014 – May 2015) to evaluate and make recommendations on how to further a more equal gender distribution amongst the researchers at the Danish research organisations.
-The taskforce completed their investigations in May 2015 and published a report with recommendations and possible initiatives.
+In 2014, the Minister for Higher Education and Science appointed the Task Force on More Women in Research to evaluate and make recommendations on fostering more equal gender distribution among researchers at Danish research organisations.
+The Task Force completed its work in May 2015 and published a report with recommendations and potential initiatives.

 Other stimulatory initiatives

 In 2013, the Danish Independent Research Council published the report “Gender and Research in the Danish Independent Research Council”.
 The report provides an overview of key topics and relevant data on gender distribution in Danish academia.
 It also takes a closer look at gender in the practices of the Council itself.